DanielRunningen/InterviewPractice/removeKFromList/README.md

 # removeKFromList

 **Source: [CodeSignal](https://app.codesignal.com/)**
 This question is listed as "easy" on their site and is intended to take 15 minutes.
-It is supposedly one of the questions asked by ??? during interviews.

 ## Problem